detroitcoder/flask-celery-template/README.md

 A besic template for creating a Flask frontend to Celery.

-The <a href="at http://flask.pocoo.org/docs/patterns/celery/">documentation</a> for Celery and Flask integration while sufficient is a bit sparse.
+The <a href="http://flask.pocoo.org/docs/patterns/celery/">documentation</a> for Celery and Flask integration while sufficient is a bit sparse.
 So I put together this template that can be used for both Flask and Celery.
 The nice thing about this template is that it completely separates Flask and Celery into two separate modules and uses the